department-of-veterans-affairs/va-gov-onboarding/widgets/testing/1-react-test/index.md

 });
 ```

-The above code is a standard unit test that will:
+The test above:

-1. Renders our Hello World widget
+1. Renders the `HelloWorldWidget` React component
-2. Checks to see if the text "Hello World!" appears
+1. Verifies that the widget's content is visible

 Run the test: